huggingface/swift-transformers/README.md

 `swift-transformers` is a collection of utilities to help adopt language models in Swift apps.

-Those familiar with the [`transformers`](https://github.com/huggingface/transformers) python library will find a familiar but idiomatic Swift API.
+Those familiar with the [`transformers`](https://github.com/huggingface/transformers) Python library will find a familiar yet idiomatic Swift API.

 ## Rationale & Overview